Nikita Kucherov: Rise to stardom, first Hart Trophy, back-to-back Stanley Cups (2015–2022)

-Continued individual success, 100-assist season, early playoff exits (2022–present)
+Second Hart Trophy, 100-assist season, early playoff exits (2022–present)

 Kucherov was named alternate captain for the 2022–23 season after Ryan McDonagh was traded in the 2022 off-season.
 On 13 December 2022, Kucherov recorded his 400th assist on a goal scored by Erik Černák in a 6–2 win over the Seattle Kraken.
 Kucherov finished the 2022–23 season with 30 goals, 83 assists and 113 points in all 82 games played.
 He also recorded a goal and five assists for six points in all six games as the Lightning played the Toronto Maple Leafs in the first round for the second straight year, this time losing in six games.

 On 27 December 2023, Kucherov scored his 300th NHL goal on goaltender Sergei Bobrovsky in a 3–2 loss to the Florida Panthers.
 On 18 January 2024, Kucherov recorded his 500th NHL assist on a Steven Stamkos goal in a 7–3 victory over the Minnesota Wild.
 On 23 January, Kucherov recorded his fifth career hat-trick in a 6–3 win over the Philadelphia Flyers.
 On 17 April, Kucherov recorded his 100th assist of the 2023–24 season on a Brayden Point goal in the game of the season in a 6–4 win against the Toronto Maple Leafs, becoming the first winger, second in the 2023–24 season (besides Edmonton Oilers forward and captain Connor McDavid) and fifth overall player in NHL history (besides Connor McDavid, Wayne Gretzky, Mario Lemieux and Bobby Orr), with 100 assists in a single season.
 Kucherov ended the season with a career high in goals (44), assists (100), and points (144) in 81 games played.
 His 144 points earned him his second career Art Ross Trophy.
 Kucherov was unanimously named to the 2023–24 NHL first All-Star team at right wing, becoming the first unanimous All-Star team selection since Jarome Iginla in 2002.
 In the Lightning's first round exit in five games to the eventual Stanley Cup champion Florida Panthers, Kucherov was held goalless in all five games but recorded seven assists for seven points for the 2024 playoffs.
 Kucherov was named a finalist for the Hart Memorial Trophy and Ted Lindsay Award for the second time in his career, both eventually going to Colorado Avalanche forward Nathan MacKinnon.